swimmingly/yodrew.github.io/_pages/about/services.md

 title: services
 permalink: "/about/services/"
 layout: page
-navprev: about/license
+navprev: disclaimer
-navnext: about
+navnext:
 ---

-I do everything related to hygienic darkroom retreating: study, experiment, write, speak, consult, design, build.
+I do nearly everything related to hygienic darkroom retreating: study, experiment, write, speak, consult, design, build.
+At the moment, I am not operating a darkroom or supporting retreats.
+For that, find darkroom retreat centers on this cool [global map](https://www.zeemaps.com/map?group=2075542).

 #### writing